 Many drones carry cameras, but some drone pilots aren’t satisfied with just taking photos and videos.

-Most people are happy to attach a camera to their drone and shoot some nice photos or videos.
+Most people are happy to attach

 The New York City Drone Film Festival (#NYCDFF) is the world’s first event dedicated exclusively to the art of drone cinematography.

 The first New York City Drone Film Festival had more than 150 submissions from 19 countries, so the second #NYCDFF evolved into a three-day event featuring interactive panels, a red carpet screening of the nominated films, an award ceremony, and a “Day of Drones” that included drone battling and drone racing.